Asckey Hosting Terms and Conditions

 6.3 Either party may terminate if the other party is in breach of this Agreement and in the case of a breach capable of remedy fails to remedy the same or in the case of a breach not capable of remedy to pay reasonable compensation in either case within 14 days of a written notice requiring the defaulting party to remedy such breach or (as the case may be) pay such reasonable compensation (which shall be specified in such notice).

-6.6 On termination or expiry of the Contract the Company shall provide reasonable transition assistance free of charge.
+6.6 On termination or expiry of the Contract the Company shall provide reasonable transition assistance free of charge

-7.1 The Company warrants that it will perform its obligations under this Agreement with the reasonable care and skill of a competent Internet Hosting Service and that it will endeavour to meet is SLA targets
+7.1 The Company warrants that it will perform its obligations under this Agreement with the reasonable care and skill of a competent Internet Hosting Service and that it will endeavour to meet is SLA targets.

-7.2 Subject to 7.1 other than this express warranty, to the maximum extent the Company is permitted by law, the Company will provide you with the Services on the basis that it excludes all representations (excluding fraudulent representations), warranties, conditions and other terms (including without limitation the conditions implied by law of satisfactory quality, fitness for purpose and the use of reasonable care and skill) which but for this Agreement would have effect in relation to the Services.
+7.2 Subject to 7.1 other than this express warranty, to the maximum extent the Company is permitted by law, the Company will provide the Customer with the Services on the basis that it excludes all representations (excluding fraudulent representations), warranties, conditions and other terms (including without limitation the conditions implied by law of satisfactory quality, fitness for purpose and the use of reasonable care and skill) which but for this Agreement would have effect in relation to the Services.

-7.3 You acknowledge that the Company has no control over the Materials or over the information and/or software transmitted via the Services and that the Company does not examine the use to which customers put the Services or the nature of the Materials, information and/or software they are sending or receiving.
+7.3 The Customer acknowledges that the Company has no control over the Materials or over the information and/or software transmitted via the Services and that the Company does not examine the use to which customers put the Services or the nature of the Materials, information and/or software they are sending or receiving.
 The Company hereby excludes all liability of any kind for the transmission or the reception of any Materials, information and/or software of whatever nature and all liability for the accuracy or inaccuracy of any such Materials, information and/or software.